Quantum Sensing with Nanoelectronics: Fisher Information for an Applied Perturbation: Abstract

 \section{Abstract}

 Quantum systems used for metrology can offer enhanced precision over their classical counterparts.
 The design of quantum sensors can be optimized by maximizing the quantum Fisher information (QFI), which characterizes the precision of parameter estimation for an ideal measurement.
-Here we consider the response of a quantum system as a means to estimate the strength of an external perturbation that has been switched on slowly.
-General expressions for the QFI are derived, which also hold for interacting many-body systems in the thermodynamic limit at finite temperatures, and can be related to linear-response transport coefficients.
+Here we consider the response of a quantum system as a means to estimate the strength of a weak external perturbation.
+General expressions for the QFI in the nonequilibrium steady-state are derived, which hold for arbitrary interacting many-body systems at finite or zero temperature, and can be related to susceptibilities or linear-response transport coefficients.
 For quantum dot nanoelectronics devices, we show that electron interactions can lead to \textit{exponential} scaling of the QFI with system size, highlighting that quantum resources can be utilized in the full Fock space.
-The precision estimation of voltages and fields can also be achieved by practical global measurements, such as the electric current, making quantum circuits good candidates for metrological applications.
+The precision estimation of voltages and fields can also be achieved by practical measurements.
+In particular, we show that current-based metrology in quantum circuits can leverage many-body effects for enhanced sensing.

 Parameter estimation is a key part of any experiment, both in terms of calibration and readout; and the technological applications of devices for precision sensing are diverse.
 Scientific discoveries in the modern era have long been driven by our ability to make ever more precise measurements, from the Michelson–Morley interferometer to LIGO \cite{martynov2016sensitivity}.
 In the context of new quantum technologies such as NISQ devices \cite{preskill2018}, or other experiments on quantum systems, parameter estimation techniques may themselves be inherently quantum \cite{Paris_Quantum_Estimation,toth}.
-Indeed, the use of quantum systems as sensors can provide an advantage in terms of precision over classical counterparts \cite{degen2017,Giovannetti2011,yang2022super,aslam2023}.
+Indeed, the use of quantum systems as sensors can provide an advantage in terms of precision over classical counterparts \cite{degen2017,Giovannetti2011,yang2022super,aslam2023,abiuso2025fundamental}.
 Atomic, molecular and optical systems have been widely studied in this regard \cite{degen2017,Ye2024,PhysRevA.107.033318,PhysRevLett.130.090802,DiCandia2023,e24081015,mag1,mag2,mag3}.